Print Friendly

 -Yes, we are first

-Please listen to the following examples.
-Practice answering the questions.
+Please listen to the following examples and practice answering the questions.

 – La k’o awe?